TDM 10100: R Project 7 — 2024

 1. First wrap the results of your cut function into a table.

-4. Now wrap the table into a barplot that shows the number of people in each of the 5 categories and also the number of people whose age is unknown.
+3. Now wrap the table into a barplot that shows the number of people in each of the 6 categories above.

 Deliverables

-• c.
-Same table output as in part b but now also adding labels corresponding to the 5 categories above.
-(It is not necessary to put a label on the unknown age category.)
+• b.
+Same table output as in part a but now also adding labels corresponding to the 6 categories above.

 Question 2 (2 pts)